dustinxie/lockfree/README.md

 BenchmarkLockfreeHashMap-8      27      41867046 ns/op     10279584 B/op     707433 allocs/op
 ```
 Couple of observations:
-1. The lockfree hashmap is 3x faster than `sync.Map`, and costs 37% less memory
+1. The lockfree hashmap is 3x as fast as `sync.Map`, and costs 37% less memory
 2. The decrease in time (and increase in memory) of using bucket size 16 vs. 24
 is very minimal, less than 4%
 3. Golang's native map + RWMutex to synchronize access is even slightly faster
 than `sync.Map`, and costs least amount of memory

-## Tech details
-For technical details of the implementation, click [here](/technical.md)